SynthstromAudible/DelugeFirmware/docs/community_features.md

 * `Launch Event Playhead (PLAY)`
     * When On, a red and white playhead will be rendered in Song Grid and Performance Views that let's you know that a maximum of one bar (16 notes) is remaining before a clip or section launch event is scheduled to occur.
 * `Chord Library Keyboard (CHRD)`
-    * When On, enables the `CHORD Library` keyboard layout which allows playing chords on the pads.
-See [Chord Library Keyboard Layout](#4416---display-chord-library-keyboard-layout) for more information.
+    * When On, enables the `CHORD` keyboard, which allows playing in-scale chords in a column or accross pads in a row as well as enables the `CHORD Library` keyboard layout which allows playing a library of chords on the pads.
+See [Chord Keyboard Layout](#4416---display-chord-keyboard-layout) and [Chord Library Keyboard Layout](#4417---display-chord-library-keyboard-layout) for more information.
 * `Alternative Playback Start Behaviour (STAR)`
     * When On, the behaviour of playback start shortcuts changes as follows:
       * With playback off, pressing `PLAY` will start playback from the current grid scroll position